Report an accessibility problem

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.

-Only complete application files are reviewed or considered for admission.
-Applicants without undergraduate academic work in related disciplines are required to take six credit hours of deficiency coursework in addition to the master's degree requirements.
-Deficiency coursework may be taken in conjunction with master's degree classes.
+Only complete application files are reviewed.
+Applicants who have not completed undergraduate work in a related discipline must take six credit hours of coursework in addition to the master's degree requirements; this additional work may be taken in conjunction with master's-level courses.

 Tuition information